bevy-procedural/modelling/README.md

 The following cargo features are available:

--   `meshopt` -- Use [Meshopt](https://github.com/gwihlidal/meshopt-rs) to optimize the performance of generated meshes.
 -   `bevy` -- Compiles with support for bevy.
-Necessary for the examples and the editor.
+-   `wgpu` -- Compiles with support for wgpu.
+-   `example_deps` -- Compiles with the dependencies necessary for the examples.
+-   `netsci` -- Enable network science tools.
+-   `svg` -- Enable SVG import.
+Adds [usvg](https://github.com/linebender/resvg) as a dependency.
+-   `fonts` -- Enable font rendering.
+Adds [ab_glyph](https://github.com/alexheretic/ab-glyph) as a dependency.
+-   `meshopt` -- Enable mesh optimization.
+Adds [meshopt](https://github.com/gwihlidal/meshopt-rs) as a dependency.
 -   `benchmarks` -- Enable [criterion](https://github.com/bheisler/criterion.rs) for the benchmarks.
+-   `nalgebra` -- Enable [nalgebra](https://nalgebra.org/) as a backend.
+This is usually required for anything but bevy.

 For development only:

 -   `sweep_debug` -- Collect debug information during the sweepline triangulation and enable visualizations in the bevy backend.
 -   `sweep_debug_print` -- Print debug information for the sweepline triangulation.
+-   `bevy_dynamic` -- Use dynamic linking for bevy.
+This is useful for faster incremental builds.

 ## Triangulation algorithms